Video Editing 101: the Different Types of Video Editing

 It is done to make the download and upload process more comfortable or to save space.

-You use compression to reduce the size of the video without deleting scenes or making other adjustments.
+You use compression to reduce the video size without deleting scenes or making other adjustments.

 Bit Rate.
 Reducing the size of your footage